JesusGF1/JesusGF1/README.md

 ### Hi there 👋
+## My name is Jesus and I am passionate about neuroscience and bioinformatics

+- 🔭 I’m currently working on data science and data engineering skills
+- 🌱 I’m currently learning about Python, R, New Generation Sequencing analysis and Machine learning.
+- 💬 Ask me about Anything neuro or bioinformatics related!
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: Bees perceive the passing of time.

 <!--
 **JesusGF1/JesusGF1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.